Franka: Drawing style

 Franka is an example of the ligne claire style frequently associated with bande desinée comics, and Kuijpers' drawing style is noted for its high artistic standards, particularly clarity of line and accurate detail of elements like cars and buildings.
 The panels often contain additional little interesting or humorous details not relevant to the main storyline.

-The style of drawing has developed significantly from the early comics, in which for example the characters had large eyes and squat proportions, to the more realistic figure drawing of the middle volumes to the slightly more stylized, 'fashion-designer' look of the latest issues.
+The drawing style has developed significantly from the early comics, in which for example the characters had large eyes and squat proportions, to the more realistic figure drawing of the middle volumes to the slightly more stylized, 'fashion-designer' look of the latest issues.
 Also changed were the visual depiction of females - the Franka of the later volumes is a much more sexual creature than in the early volumes, where she only had friends, but never partners.
 While the early volumes rarely show nakedness, all volumes play with erotic poses and later volumes show Franka and other characters naked.
 Sexual acts, however, are generally only hinted at, though, again, this becomes more explicit in the later volumes.

 Publications

 Publication history

 Franka originally appeared in the weekly comic magazine Pep which, in 1975, merged with Sjors into Eppo.
 Franka became one of the magazine's fixtures for the next eleven years (1984 being her one sabbatical-year).
-In 1988 Eppo became Sjors & Sjimmie but it took another year before Franka made her comeback.
-In 1992 she returned to annual appearances starting at the beginning of the year.
+In 1988, Eppo became Sjors & Sjimmie but it took another year before Franka made her comeback.
+In 1992, she returned to annual appearances starting at the beginning of the year.
 After Sjors & Sjimmie (or Sjosji as it was known since 1994) ceased publication in 1999 Franka went on to become the subject of her own online magazine.
-In February 2009 Eppo was revived as a forthnightly magazine appealing to original readers as well as their offspring; Franka is one of several household names to be included.
+In February 2009, Eppo was revived as a forthnightly magazine appealing to original readers as well as their offspring; Franka is one of several household names to be included.
 In January 2010, she was voted Dutch comic strip heroine of all time.

 From the 1990s onwards, Franka was also serialised in Veronica Magazine, the magazine of Veronica TV, which with weekly sales of over 1,000,000 was among the most widely circulated Dutch periodicals.

 Franka has also been published in German, Spanish, Catalan, Galician, Scandinavian languages, as well as in French (Spirou).

 Incidents from previous volumes are often referred to in the subsequent ones, although they can be read independently.